Temps are heating up again, so we wanted to dive a little deeper into the reasons why you may find yourself running slower.

 TIP #3 Another quick tip I have is for you to consider your footwear—or going barefoot—for single-leg squats.
 Thick shoes can increase instability, so if you’re comfortable and in a suitable space, try barefoot for better control.

-Let’s put what you’ve learned into action.
+Apply This Let’s put what you’ve learned into action.
 If you’re strength training with weights, aim to do these exercises two to three times per week, with 48 to 72 hours between leg sessions.
 This recovery time helps your muscles rebuild and prevents fatigue from holding back your progress.

+For daily practice, try technique drills and activation exercises before runs.
+These will help you apply your strength gains to your running form, leading to improvements in form and pace over time.
 Remember, a slight hip drop during running can be normal.
 It’s the excessive drop—when the hip goes too far out and the knee turns inward—that we want to avoid.
 To catch and correct these patterns, do this movement assessment regularly.

 This is just one of the exercises in my strength and movement assessment for athletes.
 For the full program, including tools and strategies to coach yourself, check out the Ultimate Running Course: Learn to Coach Yourself.